-How to help clients feel good about a project because it’s their idea to feel good about it.
+Or, "Helping clients feel good about the project because it's their idea to feel good about it."

-This is a mental model I’ve found useful when interacting with clients, especially in situations where things aren’t going as well as we’d like (or as they’d like), or when we need to deliver bad news.
+"The Emotaion Pendulum" is a mental model I’ve found useful when working with clients and teams, especially in situations where things aren’t going as well as we’d like (or as they’d like), or when we need to deliver bad news.
 Those situations are as much about how we communicate with the client as about what we do for them.
-It’s a really simply concept, but can have great effects when applied consistently.
+It’s a really simple concept, but can have great effects when applied consistently.

 Think about how your client feels about a project or a situation as a pendulum.
-On the left end is “You’re fired”.
-On the right end is “I’m calling your boss to tell him to give you a raise.
-By the way, we’d like to pay a 15% premium on top of the original price.”
+On the left end is “You’re fired.”
+On the right end is “I’m calling your boss to tell him to give you a raise, and we'd also like to pay a 15% premium on top of the original project price.”
 Your client’s current state of mind is probably somewhere in between.
 Delivering a successful project requires a high quality product of work that does what we claim, and equally requires your client to believe the work product is rock solid and ready to go.
 A component of that convincing is getting them to swing their emotional pendulum further over to the right.

 Recognizing where your client is on the pendulum is the first step.
 Look for what they’re expressing — grave concern?
 Anger?
 Mild disinterest?
 Elation?
 Figure out where they are right now on the pendulum.

 When you talk to the client about the project, always be a little bit behind them on the emotional pendulum.

 If they say “This is the best software in the whole wide world!” your position should be “Yeah, I agree, it’s pretty good.”

 If they say “This is pretty good software!” your position should be “It is, isn’t it.
 We’re going to make it even better in the next release.”

 If they say “I’m a little disappointed we didn’t get everything in this sprint” your position should be “I hear you, and I really feel like we let you down.
 Here’s what I’m going to do so this never happens again.”